sanjay-murmu-au9/DSA_in_JavaScript/BigONotation/READ.md

         2. What are the input that go into the problem?
             # two number
         3. What are the output that should come from the solution to the problem.
         4. Can the output be determined from the inputs?
-Do I have enoght info to solve the problems?
+Do I have enough info to solve the problems?
         5. How should I label the important picece of data that are a part of the problem?